Qwertyblob/AudioVisor/README.md

 ## Overview

-**Pulse & Pixel** is an educational platform designed to help students visualize and interact with fundamental concepts in digital signal processing and image computing.
+AudioVisor is an educational platform designed to help students visualize and interact with fundamental concepts in digital signal processing and image computing.
 Developed using modern web technologies, the application provides a hands-on environment for exploring sinusoids, sampling theory, and spatial filtering.

 ## Core Features